phpnetcpp/HackerNewsRetrieverApi/README.md

 * Add rate limiting to prevent overloading the Hacker News API
 * Implement pagination for the results to handle large n values efficiently
-* Create a more comprehensive error handling system Add unit tests to ensure the reliability of the API.
+* Create a more comprehensive error handling system
+* Add unit tests to ensure the reliability of the API
+* Update to a distributed cache in a distributed environment to ensure consistency across multiple instances of the application

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.